 The main concern with using a menstrual cup with an IUD is expulsion – basically your strategically placed IUD, falls out.
 IUDs may naturally expel from the body, and often this will occur within the first 3 months of insertion.
-For this reason, we recommend that you wait at least 3 months, or until cleared by your doctor, to resume using the DivaCup.
-In the meantime, cloth pads are a great solution, especially since many experience spotting for the first few months after IUD insertion (sigh).
+For this reason, we recommend that you wait at least three months, or until cleared by your doctor, to resume using the DivaCup.
+In the meantime, cloth pads are a great solution. especially since many experience spotting for the first few months after IUD insertion (sigh).

 The good news is that research has shown that there is no increased risk of IUD expulsion with the use of menstrual cups.
 Unfortunately for some, after insertion, the body rejects the IUD naturally.
 In other cases, incorrect placement leads to expulsion.
 Be sure to choose a healthcare provider who regularly inserts IUDs as this will ensure both comfort and proper placement.

 After an IUD is inserted, it is important to schedule a follow up appointment with your healthcare provider within 3-6 months to ensure the device is correctly in place.
 A pelvic ultrasound is the easiest way to determine proper placement.